ThorstenS-linux/modern-cli-tools/README.md

 ## contributing

-If you have another great tool, please fill an issue. 👍
+If you know another great tool, please fill an issue. 👍